martinphellwig/django-integrator/README.txt

 What is it?
 ===========
 - A library to conveniently import and use an integrator compliant applications.
-- A tool for stating a new Django project with the focus on creating a single distributable application.
+- A tool for starting a new Django project with the focus on creating a distributable application.